“Language classes should be fun.”

 I hope you enjoy playing it with your students, too!

 Diane Neubauer is a high school Chinese teacher who has taught five-year-olds through adults.
 Besides learning and teaching Chinese language, she enjoys raising laying hens and spending time with her husband.
-You can watch video of her Chinese classes playing Mafia here.
+You can watch video of her Chinese classes playing Assassin here.